 Adding New Components

-This guide documents the workflow for adding or modifying parts in KML-Custom.
+This guide documents the workflow for adding or modifying parts in kmlib-local.
 Use KiCad 9.x stable.

 Before you start